Better known as Northop Hall services, this site offers array of different facilities spread out over a hill.

 When driving westbound, the road signs are very clear that the site is called Gateway services, referring to its position just beyond the Welsh border.
 The eastbound side doesn't have a name but its facilities refer to themselves as Northop Hall.

-In 1996 Forte changed the Happy Eater to the more profitable Little Chef brand, and it received additional attention with a thorough refurbishment providing with air conditioning, new furniture and a blue colour scheme, in order to attract more evening diners.
+In 1996 Forte changed the Happy Eater to the more profitable Little Chef brand, and this branch received additional attention with a thorough refurbishment providing with air conditioning, new furniture and a blue colour scheme, in order to attract more evening diners.

 Under Granada, a Burger King was opened, but the 'blue' changes were later undone and the Burger King itself closed.
 This became a Coffee Tempo! and later Little Chef Express.
-The restaurant was closed by Euro Garages in April 2017 and re-opened two months later as a Starbucks.
+When Little Chef and Travelodge became separate companies, Travelodge kept the land here The restaurant was closed by Euro Garages in April 2017 and re-opened two months later as a Starbucks.
+A Greggs store then joined the Starbucks in late 2018.

 |Kinmel Park (21 miles)||Services on the A55||Saughall (A494, 7 miles)|